-The vacancy arose after former deputy mayor Andreas Constantinou was elected to the House, triggering the need to appoint a successor in accordance with electoral procedures.
+The vacancy arose as former deputy mayor Andreas Constantinou was elected to the House.

-The by-election process is expected to cost between €80,000 and €90,000, according to estimates provided by the election authorities.
+Should a by-election be held it is expected to cost between €80,000 and €90,000, according to estimates provided by the election authorities.

 Under electoral law, vacancies arising from the election of local officials to parliament must be filled through a by-election within a specified timeframe unless only one eligible candidate is nominated.